The American Naturalist

 Dartmouth Digital Commons Citation

 Sinervo, Barry; Calsbeek, Ryan; Comendant, Tosha; and Both, Christiaan, "Genetic and Maternal Determinants of Effective Dispersal: The Effect of Sire Genotype and Size at Birth in Side-Blotched Lizards" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2076.